BEING TOO NICE – High Cost (#2)

 3 Forms of Selfishness (S)

 a.
-Neutral when we do anything good for ourselves, & it doesn’t involve anyone else
+Neutral when we do anything good for ourself, & it doesn’t involve anyone else

 b.
-Bad – when we do interact with another in a way that seems to only benefit us, AND hurts the other.
-But it can also backfire.
+Bad – when we do interact with another in a way that seems to only benefit us, AND hurts the other – which can backfire.

 c